-Over half a century ago, a 12-year-old Herefordshire schoolboy was so moved by his village’s annual Remembrance Day traditions, that he pledged to become a vital part of them, and hasn't stopped since.
+Over half a century ago, a 12-year-old Herefordshire schoolboy was so moved by his village’s annual Remembrance Day traditions, that he became a vital part of them, and hasn't stopped since.

-Bugler Niall Roberts has kept that commitment by playing The Last Post and Reveille at Pembridge’s service beside the War Memorial every November for 50 consecutive years since 1975.
+Bugler Niall Roberts has kept his commitment by playing The Last Post and Reveille at Pembridge’s service beside the War Memorial every November for 50 consecutive years since 1975.

 In recognition of this remarkable record, the 61-year-old, who now lives in Surrey, is to be honoured by the Royal British Legion at the village’s Remembrance service and parade on Sunday, November 10 at 10.45 am.